“We're trying to come up with a name for our band.”

 You are starting a band with a group of friends who are musicians.
 You're all sitting together and brainstorming ideas for band names.
 Your girlfriend sees you all sitting around and looking thoughtful, and asks what you're doing.
-You answer:
+This is your answer.

 We're trying to come up with a name for our band.